Policy Gradient with Self-Attention for Model-Free Distributed Nonlinear Multi-Agent Games: Results

 We compare our method against three baselines.
-The first one computes the centralized linear quadratic regulator (\textsf{LQR}) for finite-horizon games, which is optimal under the assumption that the network topology is known.
+The first one computes the centralized linear quadratic regulator (\textsf{LQR}) for finite-horizon games, which is optimal when the network topology is known.
 The second is the method proposed in \cite{furieri2020learning}, which learns the optimal linear quadratic regulator under known subspace (network) constraints, using a zeroth-order approach.
-The third method uses our policy parameterization and policy gradient learning with $\eta=0.00001$ as learning rate, assuming having access to the graph topology.
-The fourth method is the same as the previous but does not assume known network topology and instead considers a proximity graph such that \mbox{$(i, j)\in \mathcal{E}(k)$} if and only if $|{x}_i(k) - {x}_j(k)|<0.2$.
+The third one is our method but assuming having access to the graph topology and with $\eta=0.00001$ as learning rate.
+The fourth method is ours, the same as the previous but does not assume known network topology and instead considers a proximity graph such that \mbox{$(i, j)\in \mathcal{E}(k)$} if and only if $|{x}_i(k) - {x}_j(k)|<0.2$.
 For the last three methods, we enforce sparsity on the cost by replacing $\mathbf{M}(k)$ by $\mathbf{M}(k)\odot\mathbf{W}(k)$ and $\mathbf{R}(k)$ by $\mathbf{R}(k)\odot\mathbf{W}(k)$, with $\odot$ the element-wise matrix multiplication and $\mathbf{W}(k)$ the adjacency matrix of $\mathcal{G}(k)$.

 In Fig. \ref{fig:furieri_example}, we can observe that there is an optimality gap between the centralized baseline and the three distributed graph-constrained methods since the pay-off associated to all interactions among the agents is unknown to them.
 When the graph topology is known at all times, both the method in \cite{furieri2020learning} and ours quickly converge to the optimum under the network constraints, aligned with the theoretical results in \cite{furieri2020learning}.
 Training of \cite{furieri2020learning} becomes unstable after $60000$ iterations due to the zeroth-order optimization, which uses noisy gradient approximations.
 Lastly, our policy gradient method with unknown graph topologies is able to convergence to the same cost as the one obtained under the known topology assumption.
 These results show that there exists an optimality gap between distributed and centralized method and that our method is able to recover the performance under network constraints in multi-agent linear quadratic games.